Published: September 2019

 Participants who are most likely to get a genetic result are those who have autism along with seizures — 27 percent — or intellectual disability — 20 percent.
 Families with two or more children who have autism were slightly more likely — 15 percent — to get a genetic result than families with one child who has autism — 10 percent.

 Families in the SPARK pilot group had changes in 26 different genes that are linked to autism.
 Most of these genes had already been strongly linked to autism.
 However, the SPARK analysis provides new support for several other genes.
 One of these, called BRSK2, meets the criteria for an autism-risk gene.
 The list of genes that meet this criteria is updated several times a year based on new research and reviewed by SPARK’s medical genetics committee.
-More information on how SPARK evaluates autism-risk genes and a full list of genes is available here.
+Find more information on how SPARK evaluates autism-risk genes and view a list of genes and associated gene guides.

 Researchers are also trying to better understand what these genes do.
 Many of them are important for brain development, including how genes are packaged within brain cells and how brain cells move to the correct location.